Ursula and Sabina Eriksson: Bus journey

-A police report stated that the twins suddenly disembarked from the bus at Keele services, a motorway service station, as they were not feeling well.
-The driver of the bus, however, said he left them at Keele services, even though it was not a scheduled rest stop, at around 1:00pm after becoming suspicious of their erratic behavior.
+A police report stated that the sisters suddenly disembarked from the bus at Keele services, a motorway service station, as they were not feeling well.
+The driver of the bus, however, said he left them at Keele services, although it was not a scheduled rest stop, at around 1:00 pm after becoming suspicious of their erratic behaviour.
 He noticed the twins clinging to their bags tightly and did not let them re-board because they refused to let him search their bags for illegal items.
-The manager of the service station was informed and, also feeling suspicious of the pair's demeanor, movements, and fixation on their bags, she called the police.
-Officers arrived to talk to them but left after saying that the women seemed harmless.
+The manager of the service station was informed, and also, feeling suspicious of the pair's demeanour, movements, and fixation on their bags, she called the police.
+Officers arrived to talk to them but left after saying the women seemed harmless.